Hanover Artificial Grass Installation Services

 Contact Hanover's Department of Public Works for Existing Turf Disposal & Installation Debris Management

-Proper disposal of natural turf and installation debris is essential for environmental compliance in Hanover.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-The Transfer Station requires resident permits or stickers, and fees may apply for bulk soil or sod disposal.
-Artificial turf at end-of-life must be taken to approved recycling facilities or disposed of per MA waste regulations.
+Proper disposal of existing turf and installation debris is essential for environmental compliance in Hanover.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and sod must be brought to the Transfer Station during posted hours, with resident permits and applicable fees.
+Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
 Infill materials, such as crumb rubber or sand, require special handling.
-Coordinate with the
+Coordinate with the Board of Health for material safety assessments.

 Hanover Department of Public Works